This week saw the 90th

 But there is one group of performers which is discriminated against much more.
 Though there is nothing in the rules about it none of them has ever been nominated let alone win an Oscar.
 I am referring to animals.

 , nominated as best picture in 1997, Jack Nicholson’s most memorable scenes are with his neighbour’s pooch.
-Babe
+Breakfast at Tiffany's

-was nominated in 1995 but none of the 44 pigs who actually played ‘Babe' got a look in.
+was nominated in 1995 but none of the 48 Yorkshire Pigs who actually played ‘Babe' got a look in.
 Perhaps the most famous dog in movies was Uggie.
 He was in my opinion the star of The Artist

 (2011) which was nominated for 10 Awards and won 5 including Best Picture.
 Uggie was a trained Jack Russell Terrier.
 The Campaign “Consider Uggie” was launched in December 2011 on Facebook by S.T.
 Van Airesdale, an editor at Movieline

 for Uggie to receive a real or Honorary Academy Award nomination.
 BAFTA announced that he would be ineligible for one of its awards, while he received a special mention at the Prix Lumière Awards in France.
 He won the Palm Dog

 It’s impossible to imagine the Western movie genre without the horse and many have been memorable.
 I can’t listen to Rossini’s Overture to William Tell